88Rehaan88/AeroRAG-Aviation_Rag_System/README.md

 “Based on the given conditions, the field limit weight is 55,800 kg (page 99).”

-4. Future Work
+## 4. Future Work:

-1. Use Camelot/Tabula for more accurate table extraction
+1. Improved table extraction

-pdfplumber misses:

-merged cells

-inconsistent table borders

-multi-line headers

-Camelot (Lattice/Stream) can improve table accuracy significantly.
+pdfplumber can miss tables with merged cells, irregular borders, or multi-line headers.
+Using tools like Camelot or Tabula would provide much more accurate and consistent table detection.

 2. OCR for image-based pages

-Some pages in the manual contain diagrams or scanned tables.
+Some pages contain diagrams or scanned tables.
+Adding an OCR pipeline (e.g., pdf2image + Tesseract or Gemini Vision) would allow the system to extract data even from non-text PDFs.
-Future improvement:

-pdf2image → Tesseract

-or Gemini Vision table extraction

-This expands coverage to OCR-only pages.

-3. Build a dedicated FAISS table index

-Instead of indexing page-text, index the tables themselves.
-This would allow:

-direct table lookup

-less ambiguity

-faster numeric resolution

-4. Add interpolation

-Aircraft performance tables often require:

-altitude interpolation

-OAT interpolation

-field-length interpolation

-A future module can implement deterministic interpolation logic similar to airline EFBs.

-5. Automated evaluation suite

-Add a test harness to measure:

-table selection accuracy

-numeric correctness

-page citation consistency

-hallucination rate

-Useful for regression testing before deployment.
+3. Voice interaction support
+This could be a useful upgrade as pilots could query the system hands-free.
+This could be added using tools like Whisper, Vosk, or Google Speech-to-Text.